 The Renewable and Low-Carbon Fuels Value Chain Industrial Alliance is a new initiative that focuses on boosting production and supply of renewable and low-carbon fuels in the aviation and waterborne sectors.
 It is a key flanking measure to the FuelEU Maritime Regulation 2023/1805 and ReFuelEU Aviation Regulation 2023/2405 initiatives.

 The Alliance is a voluntary collaboration of stakeholders from across the transport fuels and other relevant value chains, from sourcing to end-users, as well as technology and finance providers for each step in the value chain.
 They represent both the fuels supply and demand sides from the aviation and waterborne sectors, as well as civil society organisation, governments and their agencies.

 The Renewable and Low-Carbon Fuels Value Chain Industrial Alliance kicked off on 6 April 2022 with an open call for membership applications.

 Who can join and how?

 The Alliance is open to all companies and organisations, EU bodies and agencies, Member States, local and regional authorities and their agencies, recognised social partner organisations, as well as other stakeholder groups, civil society organisations and members of Horizon Europe Partnerships.
 The Alliance will remain open to new members at all stages of its operation.
-Detailed membership criteria are set out in the declaration of the alliance.
+Detailed membership criteria are set out in the .
 To join the Alliance, an organisation must sign the declaration, which commits it to sharing the Alliance's vision, and contributing to its operational work.